athertahir/deep-learning-time-series-forecasting/chapter_19/Lab17.md

 forecasting.
 After completing this tutorial, you will know:

-ˆ How to develop a CNN for multi-step time series forecasting model for univariate data.
+- How to develop a CNN for multi-step time series forecasting model for univariate data.

-     How to develop a multi-channel multi-step time series forecasting model for multivariate data.
+    - How to develop a multi-channel multi-step time series forecasting model for multivariate data.

-     How to develop a multi-headed multi-step time series forecasting model for multivariate data.
+    - How to develop a multi-headed multi-step time series forecasting model for multivariate data.

 Let’s get started.